Martin Kruskal Lecture (SIAG/Nonlinear Waves and Coherent Structures)

 The awardee's work must be a significant research contribution to the mathematical theory of nonlinear waves and coherent structures, where this research area is interpreted as being in the spirit of the SIAG on Nonlinear Waves and Coherent Structures meetings.

-A nomination consists of a letter of support outlining the major achievements of the candidate regarding their work in nonlinear waves and coherent structures.
+A nomination consists of a letter of nomination outlining the major achievements of the candidate regarding his/her work in NWCS, a CV of the candidate, and letters of support from two or three (but no more than three) experts.

 The Prize Committee will consist of five members.
 The SIAG Chair, in consultation with the other officers, will form a list of people to serve on the prize selection committee, will designate a committee chair, and will submit the list to the SIAM Vice President at Large (SIAM VP) for approval prior to inviting the committee members to serve.
 The SIAG officers will seek to ensure a diverse composition of the Prize Committee in research area, gender, geography, employment sector (industry, national laboratories, universities), and under-represented groups.
 The appointments will be made at least twelve months in advance of the prize award date.